-I’ve been thinking alot about testosterone lately.
+I’ve been thinking a lot about testosterone lately.
 I’ve gone from thinking I didn’t want it at all to actively seeking out excuses about why I can’t take it.
-Today, that excuse is my voice.
-I’m a singer, and T would change my voice.
-It wouldn’t change my ear–I’d still be musical–but I would have to re-learn how to use my vocal chords to sing.
-I’ve been told that I have a unique voice, so the idea of that changing into something unknown is rather terrifying.
+Today, that excuse is my voice: T would change my singing voice.
+It wouldn’t change my ear but I would have to re-learn how to use my vocal chords to sing.
+The idea of my voice changing into something unknown is rather terrifying.

 But let’s balance this fear out with a little reality, shall we?
 I was a professional musician for about 10 years.
 During that time, I was a cigarette smoker.
 I could easily smoke a whole pack at a gig.
-Never–not once–did I ever think about quitting smoking for the health of my voice.
+Not once did I think about quitting smoking for the health of my voice.
 I smoked for 12 years, and in the end I didn’t quit for my voice, I quit because my GF didn’t like it.

-I started looking for stories online of transmen musicians to see if I could find out a little more about why some musicians opted for T and other didn’t.
-One of the more visible transguys on the music scene these days is Lucas Silveira of The Cliks.
+I started looking for stories online of trans men musicians to see if I could find out a little more about why some musicians opted for T and other didn’t.
+One of the more visible trans guys on the music scene these days is Lucas Silveira of The Cliks.
 In this NPR interview, he elaborates on why being a musician had to come before being male.
-I was particularly intrigued by the part about his transguy friend who opted out of taking T because he didn’t want to lose his trans identity (by fully transitioning).

-I also exchanged some emails with Joe Stevens of Coyote Grace, and he provided some helpful information about exactly what happened with his changing voice, tips for how I might adjust to the changes, and the names of a couple of other transmen musicians, which I looked up online to hear samples of T-changed voices.
+I also exchanged some emails with Coyote Joe Stevens, and he provided some helpful information about exactly what happened with his changing voice, tips for how I might adjust to the changes, and the names of a couple of other trans men musicians, who I looked up online to hear samples of T-changed voices.